 As a board-certified dermatologist with a specialized focus on anti-aging, I am keen to share insights into some of the most scientifically substantiated ingredients currently at the forefront of skincare innovations.
 Two notable contenders in the realm of advanced anti-aging treatments are tranexamic acid and ceramides.
-Let’s delve into the biological mechanisms and evidence-based benefits they offer, as well as how they can be effectively integrated into skincare routines for optimal results.
+Let’s delve into the biological mechanisms and evidence-based benefits they offer, as well as how they can be effectively integrated into skincare routines for optimal results, particularly when mastering the art of ingredient layering to achieve glowing skin and enhance the efficacy of each component.

 Tranexamic Acid: Brightening Powerhouse